piotrkurylak/project-fibonacci/README.md

 # project-fibonacci
-This is project is for demo purposes, it is calculating fibonacci values.
+This is project is for demo purposes, it calculates fibonacci values.

 Technologies used in project:
 - docker